Home | Browse Topics | Consumer rights & money | Consumer protection | Buying a motor vehicle

 Motor Vehicle Sales Act 2003, ss 14 – 17 Consumer Information Standards (Used Motor Vehicles) Regulations 2008

-A motor vehicle trader must attach a consumer information notice (CIN) to every motor vehicle displayed for sale, including if its advertised online.
+A motor vehicle trader must attach a consumer information notice (CIN) to every motor vehicle displayed for sale, including if it’s advertised online.

 Anyone selling a car through a car market operator must also display a CIN.
 A car market operator is a person who provides premises or facilities for others to sell vehicles (for example, a market, car fair, or website).